jgreathouse9/jgreathouse9.github.io/_pages/about.md

   - /about.html
 ---

 I'm Jared Amani Greathouse.
-I'm a PHD Candidate Georgia State.
+I'm a PHD Candidate at Georgia State and the Georgia Institute of Technology, where I am fortunate to be advised by [Jason Coupet](https://aysps.gsu.edu/profile/jason-coupet/).
+I'm a public policy student.
+[I work](https://github.com/jgreathouse9/mlsynth) in econometrics, causal inference, and statistics (see my link to my under-development "Machine Learning Synthetic Control" Python code for causal impact estimation).

 <details>